raysmith619/resource_lib/README.md

+# Turtle Braille
+We attempt to provide simple support for the blind who which to do simple graphics programming using a subset of the turtle command set.
+Our approach is to accept these turtle commands, passing them on to turtle, and additionally producing the following:
+* A braille window which displays the expected braille - lower resolution(e.g. 40 x 25 braille cell) rendition of the turtle display
+* A text printout which, if directed to a brailler will produce a physical display similar to the braille window.
+## Supported turtle commands
+Note that we do not handle all turtle commands - mostly those which support simple static low resolution graphics. def backward(length): def color(*args): def dot(size=None, *color): def filling(): def begin_fill(): def end_fill(): def forward(length): def goto(x, y=None): def setpos(x, y=None): def setposition(x, y=None):
+def left(angle):
+def pendown():
+def penup():
+def right(angle):
+def speed(speed):
+def mainloop():
+def done():
+def pensize(width=None):
+def width(width=None):

+## Support Files
+- turtle_braille.py - direct outer interface to global turtle commands, and turtle object level commands
+- braille_display.py - implements turtle commands in the braille setting and the creation of display braille window and text printout
+- turtle_braille_link.py - simple link to support user level replacement of "from turtle import *" with "from turtle_braille_link import *" lines
+-
 # resource_lib
 ## Common files / support for other projects
 Contains files used to support other projects.
 Provides logging, tracing, properties support.

 ## Brief listing of document files (Docs directory)
 - Program_Logging_Tracing.pptx PowerPoint presentation about Logging/Tracing demonstrating the classes SlTrace and TraceControlWindow